Heyllllo/flutter_chat_plugin/README.md

 ## About Heyllo Co

-[Heyllo Co](https://heyllo.co) provides AI-powered chatbots that you can easily train with your own data.
+Heyllo[https://heyllo.co/] provides AI-powered chatbots that you can easily train with your own data.
 Create your own chatbot in minutes without any coding skills required.